hacker1024/proxies/README.md

 # Proxies
 A Dart package containing a collection of proxy API wrappers.

-This package connects to different proxy service's APIs to create an IOClient that uses the proxy.
+This package connects to different proxy services' APIs to create an IOClient that uses the proxy.

 ## Supported proxy services